 - April 15, 2019: Transfer Application will be available and may be submitted electronically.

 - May 15, 2019: Application deadline for Early Decision Transfer Program

 - June 15, 2019: Application deadline for Regular Decision Transfer Program

 Admissions Interviewing Program: Certain students applying through the Transfer Program will be invited to interview with a member of the Admissions Committee.
 Learn more about our Admissions Interviewing Program.

 Journal Write On Competition: Transfer students are eligible for membership on one of the Law School's three student-edited journals.
 Transfer students may obtain journal membership through the summer writing competition or the Topic Access Program, which is available to all 2L and 3L students.
 To learn more about how to participate in the summer writing competition or the Topic Access Program, please refer to these letters from the three student-edited journals: Law Review (PDF), Legal Forum (PDF), Chicago Journal of International Law (PDF).
 The summer writing competition is open to applicants, including those who intend to apply and have not done so, as well as those who have applied, but have yet to receive a decision on their application.
-If you are interested in competing in the summer writing competition, please email Elizabeth Kearney, Assistant Director of Admissions at firstname.lastname@example.org, during the sign-up period from May 1 to May 25 at 5:00 pm CST to obtain the necessary materials to participate.
+Check back here in April for instructions on how to participate in the writing competition.
 Please note: participation in the summer writing competition prior to receiving an offer of admission will not guarantee that you will be admitted to the University of Chicago Law School.
 You will not be able to accept any offer of membership to a journal (if one is extended) until you have been offered admission to the Law School.